Brewster F2A Buffalo: British Commonwealth (Malaya)

 Brewster Buffalo Mk Is being inspected by RAF personnel at RAF Sembawang, Singapore in April 1941.

 Facing a shortage of combat aircraft in January 1940, the British Purchasing Commission was established to acquire U.S. aircraft that would help supplement domestic production.
 Among the U.S. fighter aircraft that caught the Commission's attention was the Brewster.
-The remaining 32 B-339 aircraft ordered by the Belgians, suspended at the fall of France, were passed on to the United Kingdom.
+The remaining 32 339 aircraft ordered by the Belgians, suspended at the fall of France, were passed on to the United Kingdom.
 Appraisal by Royal Air Force acceptance personnel criticized it on numerous points including inadequate armament and lack of pilot armor, poor high-altitude performance, engine overheating, maintenance issues, and cockpit controls, while it was praised for its handling, roomy cockpit, and visibility.
 With a top speed of about 323 mph at 21000 ft, but with fuel starvation issues over 15000 ft, it was considered unfit for duty in western Europe.
-Still desperately in need of fighter aircraft in the Pacific and Asia for British and Commonwealth air forces, the UK ordered an additional 170 aircraft under the type specification B-339E.
+Still desperately in need of fighter aircraft in the Pacific and Asia for British and Commonwealth air forces, the UK ordered an additional 170 aircraft under the type specification 339E.

 Delivery and assembly of the Buffalos in Singapore took place in the spring of 1941.
 The first Buffalo units (Nos 67 and 243 Squadron RAF) were formed at RAF Kallang in March 1941.

-Brewster B-339E (AN196/WP-W) of No. 243 Squadron RAF.
+Brewster 339E (AN196/WP-W) of No. 243 Squadron RAF.
 This aircraft was flown by Flying Officer Maurice Holder, who flew the first Buffalo sortie in the Malayan Campaign on 8 December 1941, strafing landing barges on the Kelantan River.
 Damaged by ground fire, it was abandoned at RAF Kota Bharu before its fall to the Japanese.

-The B-339E, or Brewster Buffalo Mk I as it was designated in British service, was initially intended to be fitted with an export-approved Wright R-1820-G-105 Cyclone engine with a 1,000 hp (peak takeoff) power.
-The Brewster aircraft delivered to British and Commonwealth air forces were significantly altered from the B-339 type sold to the Belgium and French forces in accordance with their purchase order.
+The 339E, or Brewster Buffalo Mk I as it was designated in British service, was initially intended to be fitted with an export-approved Wright R-1820-G-105 Cyclone engine with a 1,000 hp (peak takeoff) power.
+The Brewster aircraft delivered to British and Commonwealth air forces were significantly altered from the 339 type sold to the Belgium and French forces in accordance with their purchase order.
 The Brewster factory removed the Navy life raft container and arrestor hook, while adding many new items of equipment, including a British Mk III reflector gun sight, a gun camera, a larger fixed pneumatic tire tail wheel, fire extinguisher, engine shutters, a larger battery, and reinforced armor plating and armored glass behind the canopy windshield.